joker-eph/githubmove/GitHubMove.rst

 **Currently**

 SVN does not have builtin bisection support.
-Using the existing git read-only view of the repositories, it is possible to use the native git bisection script over the llvm repository, and use some scripting to synchronize the clang repository to match the llvm revision.
+Using the existing Git read-only view of the repositories, it is possible to use the native Git bisection script over the llvm repository, and use some scripting to synchronize the clang repository to match the llvm revision.